Web Only / Features » May 17, 2019

 According to a study by economists Mark Weisbrot and Jeffrey Sachs for the Center for Economic and Policy Research, sanctions are estimated to have killed 40,000 people from 2017 to 2018.
 These sanctions, they write, would “fit the definition of collective punishment of the civilian population as described in both the Geneva and Hague international conventions.”

 Perhaps more importantly, Warren has so far declined to co-sponsor S.J.Res.11, known as the “Prohibiting Unauthorized Military Action in Venezuela Resolution of 2019.”
+(Update: Following publication of this article, Warren signed on as a cosponsor of S.J.Res.11.)
 This bill would ban “department or agency funding from being used to introduce armed forces into hostilities with Venezuela, except pursuant to a specific statutory authorization by Congress enacted after this joint resolution.”
 In contrast to Warren, fellow presidential contender Sen. Bernie Sanders (I-Vt.) is cosponsoring the resolution.
 And like Warren, Sens.
 Cory Booker (D-N.J.), Kirsten Gillibrand (D-N.Y.) and Kamala Harris (D-Calif.) are not cosponsoring.

 Polling shows that the 51 million residents of South Korea overwhelmingly want the 68-year Korean War—to which the United States is still officially party—to come to an end.
 Yet, Warren has given numerous hawkish public quotes slamming Trump for those instances where he has supported the peace process.
 She is part of a larger trend in which Democrats have attacked Trump from the right on this issue, infuriating Korean peace activists.